Understanding Component and Parts Shortages (and How to Survive Them)

 Ultimately, it did not matter where the supplier was or where the end product was produced; entire supply chains were clogged by the pandemic, and all the inventory and flexibility had been sucked out of the market.
 The lead time for high-end semiconductors, which is usually long, doubled from 18 weeks to 36 weeks.

-When components suppliers were able to manufacture, many shifted their operations to prioritize parts for the healthcare industry.
+When component manufacturers were able to produce, many shifted their operations to prioritize parts for the healthcare industry.
 At the start of the pandemic, there was a worldwide shortage of ventilators as well as rising needs for X-ray machines, diagnostic tools and other medical devices that use electronic components.
 Appropriately, suppliers contributed their capacity to lifesaving efforts.

 How the Automotive Industry Influences the Electronic Components Market

 Think of today's standard combustion engine car, which has somewhere between 2,000 and 3,000 capacitors.
-As the electric vehicle gains market share, this creates an overwhelming growth in content with as many as 22,000 MLCCs required in a single car.
+As consumer demand and government mandates drive the market share of electric vehicles, this creates an overwhelming growth in content, with as many as 22,000 MLCCs required in a single car.
 This number will continue to grow as more functions become electrified.

 Automotive electronic components sell at higher price points because of the additional requirements related to warranties and liability.
-Demand from the automotive sector also is somewhat stable with accurate forecasts.
-This makes the automotive market a high priority for component suppliers.
+Demand from the automotive sector is growing, making the automotive market a high priority for component suppliers.
+As of May 2021, J.D.
+Power and LMC Automotive reported a record sales month, with a 34% increase in new vehicles sales over May 2020 and a 10.6% increase over May 2019.

 Smartphone Miniaturization Leads to Component Shortages